sleibrock/racket-friday/README.md

 ...       ; if it is friday
 ```

-There are too many ways of writing syntactically incorrect, so I opted to write code that only *runs* when it is Friday.
+There are too many ways of writing syntactically incorrect code, so I opted to write code that only *runs* when it is Friday.
 This is a language macro that re-writes your code to run the code when it is Friday, or it produces an error when it is not.

 A complete joke... unless you want to implement it in your code.
 I am not at fault.
 MIT License for all.
 Semi-inspired by the legendary `only-once` macro.